upMVC/upMVC/README.md

 3 - Adding module routes in Modules Initialiser - > etc/InitMods.php

 #
 #

 # Steps
+#
-Make your module in the MVC style (model, view, controller).
+ - Make your module in the MVC style (model, view, controller).
-### You may or may not wish to utilize BASE MODEL, BASE VIEW and BASE CONTROLLER from the common/bmvc subdirectory.
+ - You may or may not wish to utilize BASE MODEL, BASE VIEW and BASE CONTROLLER from the common/bmvc subdirectory.
- - make a distinctive namespace for each module
+ - Make a distinctive namespace for each module
  - Your module routes should be kept under modules/YourModule/routes - file ModuleNameRoutes.php
  - Because these routes should be presented to Router, you must provide their namespace to InitMods.php and initialize your module routes.
  - Don't forget to update composer.json with your new namespaces for your module and routes, as well as refresh composer from the terminal: